 Prawn

-Prawns are a type of freshwater or saltwater crustacean that belong to the family Palaemonidae.
+Prawns are a type of freshwater or saltwater crustacean that belongs to the family Palaemonidae.

 They are a significant food source in many societies all over the planet and are usually found in various dishes like, curries, sautés, and pasta.